 This is what they state is included in all their subscriptions:

-- Private banking, shopping or chatting over an encrypted network
+- Private banking, shopping, or chatting over an encrypted network

-- Secure private browsing with AVG Secure VPN
+- Secure private browsing

-- Anonymity by hiding your internet activity from governments, hackers and ISPs
+- Anonymity by hiding your internet activity from governments, hackers, and ISPs

-- Peace of mind knowing that they will not log your Internet activities.
+- Peace of mind knowing that they will not log your internet activities

-The real big issue with this VPN is your privacy.
+Yes, AVG Secure has a very user-friendly interface, plus you can torrent and stream Netflix.
+But the real dealbreaker with this VPN is your privacy.
 Although protected when browsing around the web, it could be a different story with US-based government authorities and third parties.